StoreScanners › Lixel K2

 Built-in RTK.
 Standard.

-Goodbye separate module.
-Goodbye add-on cost.
-Every K2 ships with RTK georeferencing built directly into the device.
-WGS84 and CGCS2000 supported.
+The K1 required an optional add-on RTK module.
+Every K2 ships with an integrated RTK module built directly into the device.
+WGS84 and CGCS2000 coordinate systems are supported, and both RTK and PPK GNSS modes work out of the box.
 Walk in, scan, deliver coordinates that match your survey control or BIM model straight off the device.

 01